mosip/documentation/docs/resident-services-developer-guide.md

 For example,

-  * You need to add `mosip.mosip.resident.client.secret=xyz789` property to be able to use a decrypted passcode and run it in your local machine.
+  * Add `mosip.mosip.resident.client.secret=xyz789` property to be able to use a decrypted passcode and run it in your local machine.
   * If you are running it on a server, then you have to use an encrypted passcode like this `mosip.mosip.resident.client.secret={cipher}1bdd7e59ca3a9dbe66b47db3ecb7025e66a6746911de2bd841c804f`.
-  * You need to comment this out `auth.server.admin.issuer.internal.uri` in `application-default` file because you already have this `auth.server.admin.issuer.uri` so there is no need of `auth.server.admin.issuer.internal.uri`.
+  * Comment this out `auth.server.admin.issuer.internal.uri` in `application-default` file because you already have this `auth.server.admin.issuer.uri` , and hence there is no need of `auth.server.admin.issuer.internal.uri`.
-  * If you check the URLs present in these files, they are set to default with port no. 80 (or any other port number) but you will need to use external URL to access it.
+  * If you check the URLs present in these files, they are set to default with port no. 80 (or any other port number) but you need to use external URL to access it.
-  * In the beginning of `resident-default` file, you need to add `mosipbox.public.url=https://${domain.url}` and change all other URLs with `${mosipbox.public.url}`.
+  * In the beginning of `resident-default` file, add `mosipbox.public.url=https://${domain.url}` and change all other URLs with `${mosipbox.public.url}`.
-  * It is because you will pass this domain URL in Eclipse VM arguments like this `-Ddomain.url=dev.mosip.net` which results in `mosipbox.public.url=https://dev.mosip.net` and it will connect with the Development environment.
+  * This is because you will pass this domain URL in Eclipse VM arguments like this `-Ddomain.url=dev.mosip.net` which results in `mosipbox.public.url=https://dev.mosip.net` and it will connect with the Development environment.

-7. Now run the server by opening the `config-server-start.bat` file.
+7. Run the server by opening the `config-server-start.bat` file.

 <img src="_images/run-server.png" width="750" height="450">

-Now the server would be up and running.
+Now the server should be up and running.

 Below are the configurations to be done in Eclipse:

-1. Open Eclipse and run the project for one time as 'java application', so that it will create a java application which you can see in debug configurations and then change it's name. (e.g.: project name with environment - "Resident-dev").
+1. Open Eclipse and run the project for one time as `java application`, so that it will create a java application which you can see in debug configurations and then change its name. (e.g.: project name with environment - "Resident-dev").

 <img src="_images/create-env-in-eclipse.png" width="750" height="450">

-2. Now, open the arguments and pass this `-Ddomain.url=dev.mosip.net -Dapplication.base.url=http://localhost:8090 -Dspring.profiles.active=default -Dspring.cloud.config.uri=http://localhost:51000/config -Dspring.cloud.config.label=master` in VM arguments.
+2. Open the arguments and pass this `-Ddomain.url=dev.mosip.net -Dapplication.base.url=http://localhost:8090 -Dspring.profiles.active=default -Dspring.cloud.config.uri=http://localhost:51000/config -Dspring.cloud.config.label=master` in VM arguments.

 3. Here domain URL represents the environment on which you are working (eg., it can be ```dev2.mosip.net``` or ```qa3.mosip.net```).

 <img src="_images/vm-arguments.png" width="750" height="450">

-4. Now, click on Apply and then debug it (it starts running).
+4. Click **Apply** and then debug it (it starts running).
 In the console, you can see a message like `"Started ResidentBootApplication in 34.078 seconds (JVM running for 38.361)"`.

-## Resident services API documentation
+## Resident services API

-* You can find all the APIs used in resident-services 1.2.0 [here](https://mosip.github.io/documentation/1.2.0/resident-services.html).
+* For API documentation, refer [here](https://docs.mosip.io/1.2.0/api).

-* You can test the APIs with the help of Swagger-UI and Postman.
+* The APIs can be tested with the help of Swagger-UI and Postman.

 * Swagger is an interface description language for describing restful APIs expressed using JSON.
 You can access Swagger-UI of resident-services for dev-environment from `https://dev.mosip.net/resident/v1/swagger-ui/index.html?configUrl=/resident/v1/v3/api-docs/swagger-config` and localhost from `http://localhost:8099/resident/v1/swagger-ui/index.html?configUrl=/resident/v1/v3/api-docs/swagger-config`.

 * Postman is an API platform for building and using APIs.
 Postman simplifies each step of the API lifecycle and streamlines collaboration so you can create better APIs—faster.
 It is widely used tool for API testing.
 Below you will find the APIs postman collection of resident-services.

-* You need to download the JSON collection from [here](https://github.com/mosip/documentation/blob/1.2.0/docs/_files/resident-services-config-files/Resident-Service-APIs.postman_collection.json) and then import it in your 'postman'.
+* Download the [JSON collection](https://github.com/mosip/documentation/blob/1.2.0/docs/_files/resident-services-config-files/Resident-Service-APIs.postman_collection.json) and then import it in your `postman`.

 <img src="_images/import-apis-in-postman.png" width="750" height="450">

-* Now, you need to create an environment as shown in the image below.
+* Create an environment as shown in the image below.

 This environment is created for dev.
 Give the variable name as `url` and set both the values as `https://dev.mosip.net`.